qbead/qbeadWebsite/content/book/book.md

 and the basic structure of the programs the SpinWheel uses.

 1. [Initial Setup Guide](/quickstart): This is where we explain how to set up your SpinWheel, download the Arduino software and provide essential information for the rest of the adventures.
-2. [Basic Structure of a Program](/basics): This page is not required to complete SpinWheel activities, but provides basic information on the structure of programs.
+2. [Basic Structure of a Program](/basics): Here we provide introductory information on the structure of programs that will help you jump into the intro adventures, particularly if you have never coded before.
-Use it to establish a vague intuition about the code and use that intuition in the first few adventures.
-Then go back to this page and try to read it and pages linked within again, with the new knowledge of programming you have gained.
+As you try the other adventures, refer back to this material and the linked pages again and see what more you understand with the new knowledge of programming you have gained.

 ## Intro Adventures